 What Is Financial Stress?

-However, with finances and especially with debt, stress isn’t just a short burst.
+With finances and especially with debt, stress isn’t just a short burst.
 It is a constant feeling of dread and worry, which impacts the wellness of your mind and body.

 Constant stress can negatively affect your physical and mental health.
 Pain in the shoulders, neck and back, as well as headaches, can all be effects of stress.
 Many people also experience digestive and stomach issues during prolonged periods of stress.
 Think about in the movies when how people working stressful jobs are seen eating Tums or other antacids and are diagnosed with stomach ulcers.